A Corporate Project Selection Process

 How Often Should You Review the Project Portfolio?

 You've got a ton of projects.
-You can't do them all at once because you don't have the people to do them.
-You know better than to ask people to multi-task on more than one project, no one will get anything done.
+You can't do them all at once because you don't have the people.
 One tactic is to organise the projects into a portfolio and rank them by priority.